technomancy/leiningen/doc/PROFILES.md

 In Leiningen 2.x you can change the configuration of your project by applying various profiles.
-For instance, you may want to have a few extra test data directories on the classpath during development without including them in the jar, or you may want to have Swank Clojure available in every project you hack on without modifying every single project.clj you use.
+For instance, you may want to have a few extra test data directories on the classpath during development without including them in the jar, or you may want to have Slamhound available in every project you hack on without modifying every single project.clj you use.

 By default the `:dev`, `:provided`, `:user`, and `:base` profiles are activated for each task, but the settings they provide are not propagated downstream to projects that depend upon yours.
 Each profile is defined as a map which gets merged into your project map.

-You can place any arbitrary defproject entries into a given profile and they will be merged into the project map when that profile is active.
+You can place any arbitrary `defproject` entries into a given profile and they will be merged into the project map when that profile is active.